jamesnet214/wpf-xaml-binding/README.md

 }
 ```
 And, All ui controls in wpf inherit the FrameworkElement class.
+> At this point in learning Binding or DataContext, there is no need to study and study FrameworkElement in greater depth.
+However, this is to briefly mention the fact that the closest object that can encompass all UI controls is the FrameworkElement.

 ### DataContext is always the reference point for Binding.
 Binding can directly recall values for the DataContext type format starting with the nearest DataContext.